Flu-fighting Elderberry Syrup

 Flu season is here and it seems that it's going to be a rough one.
 Luckily, there are many ways to fight off the flu naturally, and I'd like to share one of my favorites with you.

-If you have access to elderberries, fresh or dried, consider making your own elderberry syrup.
+Elderberries, fresh or dried, are easy to make into your own elderberry syrup, and considerably more affordable than ready made syrups.
 Use the elderberry syrup in tea, baking, or eat it right off the spoon for some of its immune boosting properties.

 Prep Time: 5